circonus/irondb-docs/graphite-ingestion.md

 ```
 echo "my.metric.name.one 1 `date +%s`" | nc 2003
 ```
 To send metrics to IRONdb.
+Which will result in a metric called:

+`graphite.dev.my.metric.name.one`